smithy-lang/smithy-java/examples/basic-server/README.md

 ```
 This will start the server running on port `8080`.

-You can use curl to make a call to the service, for example you could add a beer as follows:
+You can use curl to make a call to the service.
+For example, you can add a beer as follows:
 ```console
 curl -H "content-type: application/json" -d '{"beer":{"name": "wit", "quantity":2} }' -X POST localhost:8080/add-beer
 ```